carsten-gross/ts2shout/README.md

 # ts2shout
 ts2shout is a small software that acts as a filter or cgi programm to convert a single program mpeg transport stream directly to a webradio compatible shoutcast stream.
-I actually use it for playing DVB-C on Squeezebox players.
+I actually use it for playing DVB-C and DVB-S on Squeezebox players.
 Please see my page http://www.siski.de/~carsten/radio-streaming-squeezebox.html for more information.

-It is heavily based on the dvbshout application by Nicholas J. Humfrey (https://github.com/njh/dvbshout) - but the use case here is completly different. ts2shout uses autoconfiguration by reading PAT and PMT tables from a single program mpeg transport stream and outputs a native mpeg (or shoutcast) stream
+It is based on the dvbshout application by Nicholas J. Humfrey (https://github.com/njh/dvbshout) - but the use case here is completly different. ts2shout uses autoconfiguration by reading PAT and PMT tables from a single program mpeg transport stream and outputs a native mpeg (or shoutcast) stream